 - We usually use booking.com when travelling to get the best deals – they have a wide range of listings and usually have great prices.
 You can see listings for Thailand here.

-- If you can’t find what you want on AirBnB, or you want some new options to try out, we have some great alternatives.
-We suggest trying VRBO, Flipkey or HomeAway.For more ideas, check out our post for the best alternatives to AirBnB.
+- If you can’t find what you want on booking.com, or you want some new options to try out, we have a post to help you find the best alternatives to AirBnB.